 View on desktop for better visualization of charts and data tables.

 The New York Times is one of the leading newspapers of the world.
 It is a part of what is called the "agenda-setting media" and has been leading the American public as well as policy discourse for a very long time.
-However, when it comes to Middle East, South Asia, or much of the global south, the NYT's coverage seems either lacking in depth or too agenda driven.
+However, when it comes to Middle East, South Asia, or much of the global south, the NYT's coverage seems either lacking in depth or nuance.
 Apart from arguing with anecdotal evidence or conjecture we have not been able to say much about that.
-We do not yet have tools at our disposal that can accurately predict media bias - intentional or unintentional - or scientifically prove agenda-driven reporting even with multitude of language processing and machine learning tools available at our disposal today.
+We do not yet have tools at our disposal that can accurately predict media bias - intentional or unintentional - or scientifically prove skewed reporting even with multitude of language processing and machine learning tools available at our disposal today.

 However, there are a few tools at our disposal that can give us some quantitative data related to any given text.
 While methods and tools used here may not be 100% accurate, they do give us some idea about the texts analyzed.